abhilater/challenges/src/main/resources/databases/ddianotes.md

 Human errors
 ============
 * Design systems in a way that minimizes opportunities for error.
 For example, well-designed abstractions, APIs, and admin interfaces make it easy to do “the right thing” and discourage “the wrong thing.”
-* Decouple the places where people make the most mistakes from the places where they can cause failures.  sandbox environments
+* Decouple the places where people make the most mistakes from the places where they can cause failures. eg sandbox environments
 * Test thoroughly at all levels, from unit tests to whole-system integration tests and manual tests and automated test for covering corner cases that rarely arise in normal operation.
 * Allow quick and easy recovery from human errors, to minimize the impact in the case of a failure.
 For example, make it fast to roll back configuration changes,
 * Set up detailed and clear monitoring, such as performance metrics and error rate